sophiavf/sophiavf/README.md

-## Hi there 👋, I'm Sophia

-- 🔭 I’m currently working on learning to code through [The Odin Project][top]
+- 🔭 I’m currently working on my own projects
-- 🌱 I’m currently learning JavaScript, React JS, Node JS, MondoDB
+- 🌱 I’m currently learning TypeScript, MondoDB, Playwright, and Docker
 - 👯 I’m looking to collaborate on web apps
 - 🤔 I’m looking for help with getting my first professional front-end developer experience
 - 📫 How to reach me: on LinkedIn